Certified Language Support

 GHNet-178 TCP/IP Network

 The GHNet-178 TCP/IP stack is a full-featured and high-performance dual-mode IPv4/IPv6 stack for embedded systems that do not require DO-178C or security certification.
 GHNet-178 is integrated with a broad range of networking applications, management, and security protocols.
-GHNet-178 offers several optional capabilities, including advanced router stack, IPSec library, FTP, NFS, local backplane support, and an SNMP stack.
+GHNet-178 offers several optional capabilities, including advanced router stack, IPSec library, FTP, NFS, and local backplane support.

 ARINC 653 Part 1 APEX